-For quite a while we have been sharing this blog and other resources for both PhpStorm and WebStorm IDEs, but we came to a conclusion it’s the very time to let these products have their own separate resources to make our visitors get the most relevant information on the product they use without any distraction or inconvenience.
+For quite a while we have been sharing this blog and other resources for both PhpStorm and WebStorm IDEs.
+We came to the conclusion it’s time to let these products have their own separate resources.
+This way our visitors can get the most relevant information on the product they use without any distraction or inconvenience.

-And, if you found a good replacement for Google Reader, it is also a good idea to subscribe to PhpStorm blog RSS or WebStorm blog RSS to receive all the updates immediately.
+Also, if you find a good replacement for Google Reader, it is also a good idea to subscribe to PhpStorm blog RSS or WebStorm blog RSS to receive all blog updates immediately.

 Plugin repositories are already separated, and discussion forums will be separated soon.